SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Methodology

 As illustrated in Algorithm~\ref{alg:view-selection}, we randomly sample candidate camera poses $\mathcal{V} = \{\sigma_1, \dots, \sigma_N\}$ from the upper hemisphere of an arbitrary articulated object, and only select $K$ sparse views ($K \ll N$) that maximize visual information gain for sparse 3DGS reconstruction.
 The initial viewpoint set $\pi$ and 3D Gaussian primitives are initialized with a random viewpoint and corresponding captured image respectively.
 Generally, for the viewpoint set $\pi= \left \{1, ..., k \right \}$, we introduce a reliability parameter $P$ for each 3D Gaussian primitive $\mathcal{G}_{i}$, and define the Gaussian Information Field (GIF) as following:

-where $\alpha$ is the $\alpha$-blending weight and $P(1:k) \in \left[0,1 \right]$ is current reliability, quantifying rendering quality via LPIPS~\cite{zhang2018perceptual} and NIQE~\cite{NIQE}, \textbf{without ground truth image}.
-Here, we extend LPIPS result to a pixel-wise heatmap obtained by upsampling the spatial error map.
+where $\alpha$ is the $\alpha$-blending weight and $P(1:k) \in \left[0,1 \right]$ is current reliability, quantifying rendering quality via NIQE~\cite{NIQE} \textbf{without ground truth image}.
 We define the information potential $E$ as: $E = -\log P(1:k)$.
 Intuitively, $\Psi$ encodes Gaussian reliable probability, forming a ray-modulated energy field.

 For a candidate view $\sigma$, we define its Information Field Intensity (IFI) as $\mathcal{I}(\sigma)$, and is computed via path integration along camera rays $r$:

 where $n$ means all measurement beams, and $N_{\mathcal{G}}$ denotes the number of the ordered Gaussians along the ray.
 We incorporate the $k+1$ optimal viewpoint $\sigma^{*}$ into existing viewpoint set $\pi$, and utilize the captured images from updated $\pi$ to optimize the Gaussian primitives by vanilla 3DGS pipeline~\cite{kerbl3Dgaussians}.
 Besides, we update $P$ through the accumulated information potential $E$ to ensure $P$ within the defined bounds $[0,1]$.
 The accumulated information potential $E (1:k+1)$ is formulated as: